-- 1. Walking along a rocky path, I . . .
+- Walking along a rocky path, I ...

-- 2. Sitting on a dusty (rough, park, wooden, etc.) bench, I . . .
+- Sitting on a park bench, I ...

-- 3. Strolling along the sandy shore, I . . .
+- Strolling along the sandy shore, I ...

-- 4. Passing through a dense forest, I . . .
+- Passing through a dense forest, I ...

-- 5. Hiking down a desert trail, 1 . . .
+- Hiking down a desert trail, I ...

-- 6. Entering a woodland clearing, I . . .
+- Entering a woodland clearing, I ...

-- 7. Discovering a peaceful meadow, I . . .
+- Discovering a peaceful meadow, I ...

-- 8. Collapsing in a field of flowers (bed of leaves), I
+- Collapsing in a field of flowers (or bed of leaves), I ...

 Examples Notice that the topic sentence should be fairly broad.
-Use the paragraph, not the topic sentence, to give specific details about the scene.
+The paragraph, not the topic sentence, should contain the specific details about the scene.

-- a.
-Passing through a dense forest, I scatter fallen oak leaves with my feet. - b.
-Entering a woodland clearing, I gaze at the enchanted scene before me. - c.
-Hiking down a desert trail, I pause to scan the rocky terrain.
+- Passing through a dense forest, I scatter fallen oak leaves with my feet. - Entering a woodland clearing, I gaze at the enchanted scene before me. - Hiking down a desert trail, I pause to scan the rocky terrain.

-Write your topic sentence here (begin it with one of the sentence starters)
+Write your topic sentence here.
+(Begin it with one of the sentence starters.)